bloombar/gradebook-manager/README.md

 Writing and debugging apps script during development is easiest done in the Apps Script web-based IDE.
 The IDE includes a [lightweight error log](https://developers.google.com/apps-script/guides/logging#basic_logging).

 Complete error logs are available in Google Cloud Platform logs.
+Go to your Google Cloud Platform project, and click the main menu's `Operations`->`Logging`->`Logs Explorer` link.